-A mid-clerkship assessment for each student is required as per the Competency Assessment Policy.
-Throughout the clerkship, faculty (including nurse practitioners and physician assistants with faculty title) and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g. review of progress notes, H&P, direct observation forms, informal verbal feedback and written narratives, PRIME+ form, NCAT, etc.) that may be communicated by writing or verbally.
+Throughout the clerkship, faculty (including nurse practitioners and physician assistants with faculty title), and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g., review of progress notes, H&P, direct observation forms, informal verbal feedback and written narratives, PRIME+ form, NCAT, etc.) that may be communicated by writing or verbally.
 The purpose of this feedback is to identify strengths and opportunities for improvement.

-During the Neurology Clerkship, the student will request up to 1 PRIME+ per week (4 total max) from attendings, residents or advanced practitioners via the myTlPreport app.
-At least 1 PRIME+ form must be completed by the end of Week 2.
+During the Neurology Clerkship, the student will request up to one PRIME+ per week (four total max) from attendings, residents or advanced practitioners via myTIPreport.
+At least one PRIME+ form must be completed by the end of Week 2.
 This will serve as an ongoing mid-clerkship formative assessment.
-Additionally, the Clerkship Director will meet with each student at a mid-point of the clerkship to check in, discuss the formative feedback, Px/Dx logging, duty hours, and any other questions or concerns the student or director may have.
+Additionally, the clerkship director will meet with each student at a mid-point of the clerkship to check in, discuss the formative feedback, Px/Dx logging, duty hours, and any other questions or concerns the student or director may have.